LLNL/havoqgt/TUTORIALS.md

 Note:

 The number of edge list files can be any number regardless of the number of MPI processes.
-To achieve fair load balancing among MPI processes, it is recommended that number of edge list files is multiples of the number of MPI processes.
+To achieve fair load balancing among MPI processes, it is recommended that the number of edge list files is multiples of the number of MPI processes.

 # Reading Suraj's wikipedia graph
-Please apply a patch file in the root directory, i.e., havoqgt, to read the Suraj's wikipedia graph.
+Please apply a patch file under the root directory, i.e., havoqgt, to read the Suraj's wikipedia graph.
 ## apply patch
 ```
 cd havoqgt